pascomnet/documentation/site/content/client-desktop-userguide/contactlist/_index.en.md

 2. **red** = Do not disturb

 {{% notice info %}}
 Please note that the **"Do not disturb" function** does not replace DND functionality.
 This only signals to your colleagues that you do not wish to be disturbed at the moment.
-If you do not want to be reached, use the device control [LINK]()
+If you do not want to be reached, use the [device control]({{< ref "/client-desktop-userguide/mydevices" >}}).
 {{% /notice %}}

 ### Individualize your presence status